blorente/naylang-documentation/src/parsing.md

 #### Prefix and Infix Operators

 Prefix and infix operators are a special case of syntactic sugar in Grace, since they allow for the familiar infix and prefix syntax (e.g. `4 + 5`).
 It is necessary to process these operators as special cases of the syntax, to convert them to valid AST nodes.
-As the Grace specification says [^gracespecinfixops], infix and prefix operators must be converted to explicit requests on an object.
+The Grace specification states that infix and prefix operators must be converted to explicit requests to an object[^gracespecinfixops].

 In the case of **prefix operators**, the operation must be transformed to an explicit request in the right-hand receiver.
 In addition to that, the name of the method to call must be preceded with the `prefix` keyword.
 For instance, a call to the logical not operator `!x` would be transformed into the explicit request `x.prefix!`.
 As can be seen, a prefix operator does not take parameters.

 For **infix operators** the transformation is similar, but in this case the receiver is the leftmost operand while the right-side operand is passed in as a parameter.
 In addition, the canonical name of the method must be formed by adding one parameter to the method name, to account for the right-side operand.
-Therefore, the aforementioned `4 + 5` request would be translated to `4.+(5)`, an explicit request for the `+(_)` method of the `4` object with `5` as a parameter.
+Therefore, the aforementioned `4 + 5` request would be translated to `4.+(5)`, an explicit request for the `+(_)` method of the object `4` with `5` as a parameter.

 ### The Naylang Parser Stack

 During the AST construction process, information must be passed between parser function calls.
-A function call parser rule must have information about each of the parameters available, for example.
+A method call must, for instance, retrieve information about each of it's effective parameter expressions.
 To that end, the parser methods generated by ANTLR have a return value of type `antlrcpp::Any`.
-This however was not usable by the project, since sometimes more than one value needed to be returned, and most of all, converting from `Any` to the correct node types proved impossible.
+This however was not usable by the project, since sometimes more than one value needed to be returned and, most of all, converting from `Any` to the correct node types proved impractical and error-prone.

 Therefore, a special data structure was developed to pass information between function calls.
-The requirements were:
+The requirements were that:

-- It must hold references to Statement nodes.
+- It must hold references to `Statement` nodes.
-- It must be able to return the n last inserted Statement pointers, in order of insertion.
+- It must be able to return the n last inserted `Statement` pointers, in order of insertion.
-- It must be able to return those references as either Statements, Expressions or Declarations, the three abstract types of AST nodes that the parser handles.
+- It must be able to return those references as either `Statements`, `Expressions` or `Declarations`, the three abstract types of AST nodes that the parser handles.

 The resulting structure declaration can be found in `NaylangParserStack.h`.
 It uses template metaprogramming to be able to specify the desired return type from the caller and cast the extracted elements to the right type.
-Note that a faulty conversion is possible and the structure does not enforce any type invariants other than those statically enforced by the compiler.
+Note that a faulty conversion is possible and the structure does not enforce any type invariants other than those statically guarranteed by the compiler.
 Therefore, the invariants must be implicitly be preserved by the client class.

 The parser class uses wrapper functions for convenience to predefine the most